Next decisions

 Do restaurants need loyalty software?

 Not always at the beginning.
-Some restaurants can start with an email list, SMS list, punch card, or simple POS-supported reward.
+Some restaurants can start with an opted-in email list, opted-in SMS list, punch card, or simple POS-supported reward.
 Software helps when the restaurant needs tracking, automation, segmentation, and scale.

 What should restaurants offer regular customers?